PyO3/setuptools-rust/README.md

         Same as `py_limited_api` on `setuptools.Extension`.
 Note that if you set this to True, your extension must pass the appropriate feature flags to pyo3 (ensuring that `abi3` feature is enabled).
-   - param bool `universal2`

-        Control whether to build universal2 wheel for macOS or not.
-        Only applies to macOS targets, does nothing otherwise.

 ## Commands